-#RethinkGreen: Camp Yellow Pine
+#RethinkGreen: Camp Yellow Pine and the Act of Witness

 This is an ongoing vigil at the Yellow Pine Solar Site in the South Pahrump Valley.
 We are maintaining a constant presence in this valley and staying with it as Nextera Energy begins “moving ground” at the Yellow Pine Solar facility site.
 We will witness the needless destruction and advocate to #PutSolarInTheCity instead of destroying wild land.